Protect the blood clot at the surgical site.

 Control swelling though medication and by gently applying ice packs.

 Ice packs should be applied to the area for periods of 20 minutes, with breaks of 10 minute intervals, for the first twenty-four hours.

-- For generalized rashes, itching, etc., call your dentist immediately.
+If you have questions or abnormal reactions such as generalized rashes, itching, etc., call your dental office immediately.